saulcarvalho/R-D-HornAntenna-VoxelisationTool/README.md

-# rdresources_voxelisationtool
+# A Voxelisation Tool for the Electromagnetic Simulation of Metal Composite Materials

-A Voxelisation Tool for the Electromagnetic Simulation of Metal Composite Materials
+On hold until paper submission.